mathiasertl/django-xmpp-http-upload/README.md

 # django-xmpp-http-account

-This is a [Django](https://www.djangoproject.com) app providing functionality for [HTTP File Upload](http://xmpp.org/extensions/inbox/http-upload.html), a draft XEP.
+This is a [Django](https://www.djangoproject.com) app providing functionality for [XEP-0363: HTTP File Upload](http://www.xmpp.org/extensions/xep-0363.html), an experimental XEP.
 The idea is that an XMPP server gets the relevant upload/download URLs from this app and the app handles all HTTP parts.
 This Django app can be used together with ejabberds [mod_http_upload](https://github.com/processone/ejabberd-contrib/tree/master/mod_http_upload).

 ## Django integration